Apple adds to stocks' slump; dollar slips

 Brent crude futures LCOc1 were up 43 cents at $57.08 a barrel.
 U.S. crude futures CLc1 rose 21 cents to $50.36.

-U.S. Treasuries prices rose as the decline in stocks fuelled demand for the safe-haven.
+U.S. Treasuries prices rose as the decline in stocks fueled demand for the safe-haven.

 "You’re starting to see companies that just aren’t hitting their earnings estimates, and you get this jolt down in equities and risk off and transfer of funds into the bond market," said Justin Hoogendoorn, fixed income strategist at BMO Capital Markets in Chicago.